11. The Meet And Greet.

 “It hadn’t occurred to me until now,” says Drusilla, “Neat hair, clean dress, the thugs will be on me like flies on honey.
 I can’t do this.”

 Sly is annoyed, though mostly with himself.
 A valid point, he ought to have anticipated it.
 And he had perhaps expected too much of her in terms of derring-do.
 He takes his irritation with himself out on the girl.
 “And where did you expect to hunt rats, now, in the cathedral?” he asks, his exasperation plain.
 “I should have left you behind, I see.
-Well, you wait here.
-I’m going ahead.
+You wait here.
+I’m going on.
 I’ll be back by for you in a few hours.”

 “You leave me here alone?”